 Like training, feedback should be ongoing.
 Once a year during performance reviews isn’t enough.
 Sixty-five percent of workers said that they would like more feedback, and businesses that provide regular feedback experience 14.9 percent lower turnover rates.

 When giving feedback, highlight positives as well as areas for improvement.
 Feedback should form an accurate picture of an employee’s work, so if most of that work is positive, most feedback should be positive as well.

 Feedback goes both ways.
 Allow space for employees to bring any issues to your attention.
 However, formal feedback in this direction may be more honest if it’s kept anonymous.

 Tone of voice and demeanor matter when communicating.
 Yelling at everyone in sight when there’s a problem is a good way to make sure that you never hear about any problems (at least not until it’s too late).

-Let your staff know how business is doing, and how their performance is contributing to that.
-Keeping employees informed by sharing numbers with them helps to increase their sense of ownership and breeds trust.
-Be open about areas in which there’s room for improvement too, and invite suggestions from your staff on how to improve them.
+Let staff know how business is doing and how their performance contributes.
+Keeping employees informed increases their sense of ownership and breeds trust.

 Create a Strong Team Environment